 - 1 yard of 44″+ quilting weight cotton for the lining; we originally used 44″ Kona Cotton Solid in Pale Pink

 - 1 yard of 20″+ wide sew-in or fusible foam

 - ONE PAIR of 12″+ (height of center arc) pre-drilled purse handles

 NOTE: Our handles were long enough to allow the bag to be slipped over the shoulder, but not so long that it couldn’t also be carried as a handbag.

 - 1 yard of ⅜” – ⅝” ribbon for the top tie closure

 - ONE Dritz Speedy Stitcher to attach handles

-- Wonder Clips by Clover for working with the faux leather and vinyl; we used both the standard and jumbo size clips from Fabric Depot
+- Wonder Clips or similar clips for working with the faux leather and vinyl

 - All-purpose thread to match lining fabric